 I tend to work in a human-centered way in general and have particular interest in supporting parents, fathers, and people invested in creating a healthier and more just world bring more balance, connection, and purpose to their lives.

 My first job in high school was as an aide for an elementary school after-school program, and I’ve worked in schools and camps ever since.
 One of my most rewarding professional experiences with children was as one of the founding arts educators of the RiverStars Performing Arts program in Oregon’s Illinois River Valley.
 As a Integral Counseling Psychology graduate student at California Institute of Integral Studies, I felt a strong resonance with the philosophy of child-centered play therapy, and I furthered my training during a post-graduate associateship with the Child Therapy Institute from 2017-2020.
 Like all people, I am a work in progress, and I am constantly learning and adding to my practice.
-Please reach out if you have any questions or are ready to schedule a free phone consult!

 Phone: (510) 394-5373